 - 1 Tablespoon cornstarch, 2 Tablespoons if using frozen berries

 - 2 cups mixed berries, I used blueberries, raspberries, and blackberries

 - 2 tablespoons granulated sugar

 - ¼ teaspoon salt

 - 6 Tablespoons cold butter, cubed

-Pat half the oat mixture intuit he bottom of the prepared dish.
+- Pat half the oat mixture into he bottom of the prepared dish.
 Top with the berry mixture and crumble the remaining oats on top.

 - Bake 20-25 minutes until the oats are golden brown and the berries are bubbling around the edges.